 This medication is red and your urine may appear orange or reddish in color for 1-2 days after the infusion.
 This is not blood.
 This is expected as the medication is cleared from your body.
 If the red urine continues past two days or if you have other urinary symptoms, such as frequency or painful urination, call your healthcare provider.

 Possible Side Effects of Epirubicin

-There are a number of things you can do to manage the side effects of Epirubicin.
-Talk to your doctor or nurse about these recommendations.
+There are a number of things you can do to manage the side effects of epirubicin.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects: